refaktor/rye/README.md

 ## More info

-There is a [simple website](https://refaktor.github.io/rye/) being made.
+There is a [simple website](https://refaktor.github.io/rye/) being made, and a [blog](http://ryelang.blogspot.com/).

-More iThere is also a very small [FB group](https://www.facebook.com/groups/866313463771373) you can join.
+There is also a very small [FB group](https://www.facebook.com/groups/866313463771373) you can join.

 ## Platforms